davinderc/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###### 2. Final Model Architecture

 The final model architecture (model.py lines 55-65) consisted of a convolution neural network with the following layers and layer sizes (the layer sizes were chosen somewhat arbitrarily, and upon calculating all the sizes below, I now realize that the filter sizes and layer sizes could have been chosen more appropriately, especially since there is a larger layer closer to the output.
-However, considering that I adjusted the dataset meticulously to make the model drive, I decided to keep the model):
+However, considering that I adjusted the dataset meticulously to make the model drive, I decided to keep the model.
+Further improvements to this model would involve resizing the layers appropriately):

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|